AssemblyAI/cookbook/core-transcription/transcribing-github-files.md

 ### Step 2: Obtain the Raw Audio URL from GitHub

 1. Navigate to the repository that houses the audio file.
 2. Click on the audio file.
-On the next page, right-click the "View Raw" link and select "copy the link address" from the context menu.
+On the next page, right-click the "View raw" link and select "copy the link address" from the context menu.

 <img width="649" alt="An image of an audio file in a GitHub repository" src="../guide-images/view-raw.png">